gorunovanton/nbg/README.md

-# nbg
+# nbg - Node bindings generator.

-Node bindings generator
+This library gives ability to easily generate wrapper for native library.